 These games focus on quick thinking and the ability to act within a short period.
 You can have math puzzles, language games, science quizzes, and other exciting activities incorporated into the game.

 Kids can be encouraged to collect memorable items from around the camp area, both inside and outside, and add them to their journals.
-The scrapbook can be made in the form of an experiential art piece, with kids learning how to preserve precious items.
+The memorable scrapbook can be made in the form of an experiential art piece, with kids learning how to preserve precious items.

 3. Arts & Crafts